Home / Use Cases / Audiences / Founders

 Post-fundraising coverage Same manual process, more sites No event-aware scanning Ongoing scans

 Before.
-SEC filings, press releases, and Crunchbase profiles all feed data brokers within weeks of a round closing.
-Starting before your fundraise means your personal data is already being removed while the new records are being created.
-If you're post-raise, starting now still matters — every day your listings are live, more aggregators copy them.
+SEC filings, press releases, and public company directory listings feed brokers within weeks of close.
+Starting early means removals are running in parallel with new records.
+Post-raise still matters — every day your listings are live, more aggregators are copying them.

-No. We target people-search and data broker sites that publish your personal contact details, home address, and family member information.
-We don't touch your company's legitimate web presence, press coverage, or professional profiles.
-Your LinkedIn, company website, and media mentions remain untouched.
+No. We target people-search sites that publish your home address, phone, and family details.
+Your company's web presence, press coverage, and professional profiles stay untouched.
+LinkedIn and media mentions are left alone.

 Yes.
-Delist offers family plans that cover your spouse and other household members under a single subscription.
-This is particularly important because data brokers link family records by address.
-Removing only your own records while your spouse's remain published can still expose your location and contact details.
+Family plans cover your spouse and other household members under one subscription.
+Brokers link records by address, so removing only yours while your spouse's stays live still exposes your home and contact details.